Leipzig University Library: History

 The library was founded in 1542 following the Reformation by the then Rector of the university, Caspar Borner, who persuaded Moritz, Duke of Saxony, to donate the property and buildings of the dissolved Dominican friary of St Paul in Leipzig to the university.
 The library began in one of the monastery buildings with 1,000 books and around 1,500 manuscripts from the stocks of four secularised Leipzig city monasteries and other dissolved monasteries in Saxony and Thuringia.
 Its land and buildings fell in 1543 by donation of the Albertiners Duke Moritz of Saxony to the University of Leipzig.
 In one of these buildings, the Central Paleum, the library collections of several monasteries were brought together.

 Due to the strong growth in the number of books, as well as the takeover of the Goethe collection by the publisher Salomon Hirzel, and above all due to the increasing production of publishing in the 19th century, a move into a larger building became necessary.
 Many building designs were submitted to one call, and on 15 and 16 October 1883, a court of appeal discussed the ten proposals selected for the final round and decided on the project by Arwed Rossbach.
-Building was complete on October 24, 1891.
-In honor to King Albert of Saxony, the new building was named Bibliotheca Albertina.
+Building was complete on 24 October 1891.
+In honor to King Albert of Saxony, the new building in the Musikviertel neighbourhood was named Bibliotheca Albertina.

 In the Second World War, the main building was severely damaged by the air raids on Leipzig on 6 April 1945.
 The catalogs and stocks, however, had been outsourced and remained largely intact.
 Approximately 42,000 volumes were lost.
 Currently some are found in collections of Russian libraries.
 After the war only the undamaged left wing was used.
 Reconstruction of the main building was a shortage of financial resources.
 Because of the damage to the main building, the use of the institutes and section libraries has often been shifted in the following decades.

 It was not until after the German reunification that the extensive restoration and extension of the main building, including the reconstruction of individual buildings, has begun in 1994.
 The ruins of the right wing were removed entirely, a second cellar floor lifted, and the façade – despite considerable additional costs – was reconstructed in the original way.
 Renovation, restoration and restoration lasted until 2002.

 Today, the main building of the University Library, the Bibliotheca Albertina, is one of a total of 15 locations of the University Library.

-Bombing in 1943–1945 destroyed two-thirds of the magnificent Neo-Renaissance Bibliotheca Albertina building.
+Bombing in 1943–1945 destroyed two-thirds of the Neo-Renaissance Bibliotheca Albertina building.

 Three famous librarians worked at the institution: Joachim Feller (from 1675), Christian Gottlieb Jöcher (from 1742 to 1758), and Ernst Gotthelf Gersdorf (from 1833).
 Since 2005 Ulrich Johannes Schneider has been director of the library.